-In the process of applying the Group's accounting policies, management decides on acquisition of an investment whether it should be classified as investments at fair value through income statement or investments carried at fair value through equity or investments carried at amortised cost.
+In the process of applying the Group's accounting policies, management decides on acquisition of an investment whether it should be classified as investments at FVTIS or investments carried at FVTE or investments carried at amortised cost.
 The classification of each investment reflects the management's intention in relation to each investment and is subject to different accounting treatments based on such classification (note 3 (b)).